Dennis Merzel

-Dennis Merzel (born June 3, 1944, in Brooklyn, New York) is an American Zen and spirituality teacher, also known as Genpo Roshi.
+Dennis Merzel (born June 3, 1944, in Brooklyn, New York) is an American Zen teacher and author.
+He is also known as Genpo Roshi.

 Early life

 Dennis Paul Merzel was born on June 3, 1944, in Brooklyn, New York, and was raised and schooled in Long Beach, California.
 His family was Jewish (his grandfather was a Rabbi), but he was raised as an agnostic by his father and as an atheist by his mother.
 He was a champion swimmer and an all-American water polo player.
 He was a lifeguard and began teaching public school while obtaining a master's degree in educational administration from the University of Southern California.

 Zen Buddhism

 While on a trip in 1971 to the Mojave Desert in California with two friends, Merzel had what he described as an "awakening experience".
 Following this, he left his career as a school teacher for a year to live in the mountains alone in a cabin near San Luis Obispo.
 In 1972 he met the Japanese-born Zen teacher Taizan Maezumi, and moved to Los Angeles to study under him.